TheTurkeyDev/blog/content/posts/scoreboard-hack/index.md

 con.close()  # Close the Com port
 ```

 No parsing, no grouping, nothing, just raw hex values to the terminal.
-After running it I am greeted with a lot of hex characters, but after a short while watching them roll in I start to see a very common 2 char byte and after cross referencing with Sigrok I determined every packet is started with `f6` as a sort of header byte.
+After running it I am greeted with a lot of hex characters, but after a short while watching them roll in I start to see a very common 2 character hex byte and after cross referencing with PulseView I determined every packet is started with `f6` as a sort of header byte.
 With that knowledge in hand I improved my program to build strings and output the current string buffer each time an `f6` is received signaling a new string or packet is beginning.
 Running this I start building up a big list of them and notice that I'm often getting a lot of the same packets over and over.
 [I built up a very crude parser and started to eliminate packets being logged until I was seeing nothing new in the terminal](https://github.com/TheTurkeyDev/Varsity-Scoreboard-Packet-Parser/blob/05152c53ab156f49164133d7c4f612f0fdb100e8/main.py).
 From there I started to build up large examples of each of these packets to compare them all together.

 {{< details summary="Packets">}}
 ```